Alberto2K/audioset-classification/README.md

 The file we will be using for the next steps will be called `final_weights.h5`.
 It can be found on the object storage bucket `your_github_id-results-audioset-classify` under `<your_training_id>/models/main/balance_type=balance_in_batch/model_type=decision_level_multi_attention/final_weights.h5`.

+For this lab, `final_weights.h5` has been provided within the repository.

 ![](doc/source/images/1.png)

 > The above screenshot shows the final weights/model checkpoints saved during training.